 For example, Dr Mario Giorgi commented:

 “In less than two years as a MultiSim PDRA, I have published one paper, two are under review, and one is in preparation.
-I have participated in a number of conferences including a 4-day summer school in Barcelona (Spain), and ESB conference in Lyon (France).
+I have participated in a number of conferences including a 4-day summer school in Barcelona (Spain), and a ESB (European Society of Biomechanics) conference in Lyon (France).
 At all of these conferences, my research has been positively evaluated and accepted as a podium presentation.
 This year I will be presenting at the IEB conference in Brisbane (Australia), and the ESB conference in Seville (Spain).”

 As MultiSim consists of engineers, clinicians and modellers it provides an ideal opportunity to develop soft skills needed to work in a multidisciplinary team.
 Dr Ian Hannah, a former PDRA who is now a Simulation Engineer at Adidas commented on the parallels between the project and his new employer.
 He feels the project’s multidisciplinary structure equipped him with a wide range of competencies that have been particularly useful in his new role in a commercial environment.